danielwertheim/Ensure.That/README.md

 ## Contribute
 Line feeds setting should be `core.autocrlf=false`.

-Unit-tests are written using `NUnit` and there are no integration tests, hence you should just be able to: `Pull`, `Compile` & `Run the tests`.
+Unit-tests are written using `NUnit` and there are no integration tests, hence you should just be able to: `Pull`-`Compile`&`Run the tests`.

 Pull request should be against the **Develop branch**